southwick-associates/salicprep/github_vignettes/workflow-overview.md

 5. [Finalize Production Data](#5-finalize-production-data)
 6. [Final Validation](#6-final-validation)

-After data processing a dashboard summary data table can be built using provided functions (see [License History & Summary Data](history-summary.md)).
+After data processing a dashboard summary data table can be built using provided functions. see [License History & Summary Data](history-summary.md) for more info.

 ### 0-Initialize new state